 WyeREC is situated on 1,000 acres on Maryland's Eastern Shore.
 The center's location makes it an ideal site for research focusing on preserving the health and vitality of the Chesapeake Bay, sustaining agricultural productivity, product diversity, and maintaining Maryland's valued quality of life.

 The Center currently houses several Regional Extension Specialists and Research Scientists.
-In addition, faculty from the Departments of Animal Sciences, Agriculture and Resource Economics, Environmental Science and Technology, Plant Sciences and Landscape Architecture, and Entomology use the Center.
-Other agencies collaborating with Center scientists and College faculty include: USDA-ARS-BARC, USGS, USEPA, Johns Hopkins University and the University of Maryland Center for Environmental Science.
+Faculty from the Departments of Animal Sciences, Agriculture and Resource Economics, Environmental Science and Technology, Plant Sciences and Landscape Architecture, and Entomology use the Center.
+In addition, Extension Faculty serving the statewide LEAD Maryland Program are housed at the Center.

 Dr. Dennis T. Burton, Research Scientist at WyeREC receives Golden Membership Award:

 In recognition and appreciation of half a century of membership in the American Fisheries Society and for a lifetime of dedication to aquatic resource protection and to the fisheries science profession.

 The Wye Institute, the Wye Plantation, and the Maryland Agricultural Experiment Station (MAES) have been cooperating, both formally and informally, in agricultural research and related activities for nearly 40 years.